 Brown Sugar (Low FODMAP)

 Brown sugar is made by adding molasses to refined white sugar, or by leaving the molasses intact when refining sugar crystals.
 This means brown sugar is crystalline sucrose combined with small amounts of molasses, which is what gives the sugar its brown colour (3).
-According to Monash University research one tablespoon of brown sugar is considered low FODMAP (2).
+According to Monash University research ¼ cup of brown sugar is considered low FODMAP (2).
 Brown sugar provides a lovely rich and slightly caramel flavour to baking.

 Cane Sugar (Low FODMAP)